 In fact, people are so sure that converting a garage into a livable space adds value that flippers are starting to look for properties with detached two-car garages and converting the garage as part of the flip of the home.

-Since the additional space is now treated as additional square footage it can dramatically increase the price of a home.
+Since the new living space is now treated as additional square footage it can dramatically increase the price of a home.

 In some cases, appraisers may even take an income-based approach to appraise the property.
 This means they treat it like they would a duplex by determining the fair market rent of each unit based on comparable rents for other properties—how much income can be generated by the property.